-KBI Global Investors Ltd policy is to vote all securities that we are entitled to vote on behalf of our client portfolios.
+We vote all securities that we are entitled to vote on behalf of our client portfolios.
 Proxies are voted in a manner which serves the long-term best interests of the portfolio.

-In the year to September 2020, as a firm, we voted at 1001 meetings worldwide for all our strategies.
-We voted against management in 8.1% of all proposals, and we voted against management on 40% of shareholder proposals.
+In the year to September 2021, as a firm, we voted at 1054 meetings worldwide for all our strategies.
+We voted against management in 7.6% of all proposals, and we voted against management on 48% of shareholder proposals.
 Shareholder proposals are initiatives put forward by shareholders, usually requesting management to take action on particular issues.